karlh001/defiant-fg/README.md

 Finally, the database file is used to check for missing files

+### Logging

+To save a log file within the scanned directory, add the `-l` [flag](https://karlhunter.co.uk/defiant/flags/).
+The log file will be named `dfg.log`.

 ### Scripting

 To run the application to on a schedule or through a script, add the `-l` and `-s` flags to skip user inputs on the terminal.
-Read about flags [here](flags.md).
+Read about flags [here](https://karlhunter.co.uk/defiant/flags/).

 	dfg -l -s -d /path/to/files/